scriptiot/evue/README.md

 # evue

-> Evue on windows/linux/macos/ios/andriod/rtos!
+> Evue is a high-performance gui framework base an html/css which can run on windows/linux/macos/ios/andriod/rtos!
 Write once, run everywhere! .

 See the [中文文档](https://github.com/scriptiot/evue/blob/master/README-zh.md) for Chinese readme.